 It’s important that your pool filtration system keep running even while you’re away.
 To maximise the filter’s work, use a timer to turn it on and off at the appropriate intervals.
 An automatic timer should run your pool’s filter around 8 hours per day for best results.

 Still unsure of what to do?
-If you have additional questions about caring for a pool while on holiday, get in touch with your regular pool maintenance shop.
-Or, give us a call.
-The team at Riviera Pools is happy to suggest our favourite methods for keeping your pool at its very best.
+If you have additional questions about caring for your pool while on holiday, our after-sales support service can address any of your concerns and help with spare parts and chemicals.
+Give Riviera Pools a call to keep your pool at its very best.